ed3894/Rock-Fall-/Report.md

 # 5. Discussion
 ## Conclusions
-The embedded rockfall detection system demonstrates the feasibility of using TinyML for real-time monitoring of geological hazards.
-Its cost-effectiveness and scalability make it a viable solution for deployment in various high-risk areas.
+The embedded rockfall detection system demonstrates the feasibility of using TinyML for real-time monitoring of geological hazards, providing timely alerts to enhance safety measures.
+Its cost-effectiveness and scalability make it a viable solution for deployment in various high-risk areas, such as mountainous regions and infrastructure corridors.
+By utilizing low-power embedded devices and efficient machine learning models, the system minimizes operational costs while maintaining reliable detection capabilities.
+This approach opens new possibilities for widespread implementation in resource-constrained settings, offering a practical alternative to traditional monitoring methods.

 ## Future Work
-Future developments include testing the system with different materials and variables in the lab, determining the optimal number of sensors required over a given area, and conducting extensive field applications to demonstrate the method's effectiveness.
-Implementations in high-risk zones, for example along the I-70 corridor, incorporating solar panels and road signs with flashing lights for real-time alerts.
+Future work on this project could involve exploring a wider range of sensors and hardware configurations.
+In this study, we used a single type of accelerometer and gyroscope integrated with the Arduino Nano 33 BLE board.
+Future iterations may benefit from testing more advanced TINYML boards and alternative sensor types to evaluate performance improvements.
+Additionally, our experiments were conducted with a single soil type, but testing across diverse soils and materials would provide a more comprehensive understanding of the system’s adaptability.
+A critical question is whether the system can scale to larger rockfalls and how the size and intensity of these events impact detection accuracy.

+Another important avenue for research involves determining the number of sensors required to monitor a given area effectively and assessing the distance at which sensors become ineffective.
+Understanding the degree to which the system's performance is site-dependent will also be crucial.
+Collecting significantly more data for training and testing will enhance model reliability and validate these methods for broader applications.
+Finally, implementing this system in a real-world context, such as a highway corridor prone to rockfalls, will require future research on enclosure designs, long-term power supply solutions, and developing an effective warning system for drivers and authorities.
+These steps are essential for refining and scaling this technology to meet practical safety requirements.

 ## Author Contributions
-Task (e.g. design, assembly, use cases contribution, documentation, paper writing), contribution, author name.
+- **Ahmed, Ahmed**:
+- **Deal, Ethan**:
+- **Ding, Yidan**:

 ## References
 [1] Dietze M, Mohadjer S, Turowski JM, Ehlers TA, Hovius N. Seismic monitoring of small alpine rockfalls – validity, precision and limitations.
 Earth Surf.
 Dynam.
 2017;5:653-668.
 Available from: https://www.earth-surf-dynam.net/5/653/2017/.